Feyerabend/vm/basal0/TINY.md

 [Integer BASIC](https://en.wikipedia.org/wiki/Integer_BASIC) for
-his Apple II, but it was later replaced with a new version of BASIC from Microsoft, as Woz didn't have the time to complete his floating point version and Jobs were impatient.
+his Apple II, but it was later replaced with a new version of BASIC from Microsoft, as Woz didn't have the time to complete his floating point version and Steve Jobs were impatient.

 At the start Gates and Allen used an assembler [MACRO-10](https://en.wikipedia.org/wiki/MACRO-10) on